 Ref.
 Pg.
 87 150.
 When towing a trailer large enough to obstruct your inside rearview mirror, you are required to: 1.
 Have an outside rear-view mirror installed on the driver's side of your vehicle.
 2. Have an outside rear-view mirror installed on the side of your vehicle opposite of the driver.
 3. Have outside rear-view mirrors installed on both sides of your vehicle.
 4. Have a person in the vehicle to clear you for right turns.
 87 151.
 When towing a loaded trailer the weight of which is more than one-half of the towing vehicle's weight, or is 3,000 pounds or more, the trailer must be equipped with: 1.
 Brakes.
 2. Breakaway protection.
 3. Hub caps.
 4. Brakes and breakaway protection.
 87 152.
 When towing a trailer or a house trailer, you should always: 1.
 Have someone ride in the trailer to keep the load steady.
 2. Allow only adults to ride in the trailer.
 3. Never allow anyone to ride in the trailer.
 4. Allow persons to ride in house trailers only.
 87 153.
 When towing a trailer you must make sure that: 1.
-The trailer has a safety chain which is securely attached to the trailer hitch.
-2. The trailer has a safety chain which is securely attached to the vehicle's bumper.
-3. The trailer has a safety chain which is securely attached to the frame of the towing vehicle.
-4. The trailer hitch is equipped with a fail-safe latch.
+The trailer has a safety chain which is securely attached to

+- the trailer hitch. - 2.
+The trailer has a safety chain which is securely attached to the vehicle's bumper. - 3.
+The trailer has a safety chain which is securely attached to the frame of the towing vehicle. - 4.
+The trailer hitch is equipped with a fail-safe latch.

 88 154.
 When towing a trailer load it is important to insure that the trailer's load is properly balanced.
-About to percent of the total trailer weight should be on the vehicle's trailer hitch.
+About \\\\\\to \\\\percent of the total trailer weight should be on the vehicle's trailer hitch.

 1. 5 to 10.

 3. 15 to 20.

 2. 10 to 15.

 4. to 25.

-88 155.
-When towing a trailer you must insure that it is equipped with: Wheels properly mounted and lubricated, and covered with fenders or mud guards.
-Good tires properly inflated.
-Tail, stop, turn signal, license plate and if required, side marker lamps and reflectors.
-All of the above.
-52 156.
-You are involved in an accident.
-You should: 1.
-Stop immediately.
-2. Help the injured.
-3. Call the police.
-4. All of the above.
+155. When towing a trailer you must insure that it is equipped with:

+1. Wheels properly mounted and lubricated, and covered with fenders or mud guards.